i-am-tom/i-am-tom.github.io/_posts/2018-05-03-dependable-types-4.md

   = get later tail
 ```

-By now, this should feel pretty comfortable: if the value is `Here`, we get the
+By now, this should feel pretty familiar: if the value is `Here`, we get the
 head, and if the value is `There`, we continue to walk the list.
 Because the
 `Elem` points to an element of `context`, and our `HVect` is the same length as
 `context`, we can be certain that this isn't going to cause us runtime issues,